mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

-Choosing the right trade route and employing a broker who is adept at buying low and selling high can earn you all you need to pay off the ship and earn a tidy sum for your Travellers to start buying all the high- tech goodies they want.
+Choosing the right trade route and employing a broker who is adept at buying low and selling high can earn you all you need to pay off the ship and earn a tidy sum for your Travellers to start buying all the high-tech goodies they want.
 An enterprising Referee can use the Trade, Spacecraft Operation and Space Combat chapters of the Traveller Core Rulebook to put his Travellers into all sorts of interesting and fun situations.
 Here are a few ideas to spice up your tramp trader campaign,